Posts Tagged depression

 occasionally I’m like this:

 I have clinical depression, anxiety and an unspecified mood disorder [possibly a personality disorder]. the stigma surrounding mental illness astounds me.
 I’ve never gone off my meds and have always been under the care of both a psychiatrist and a therapist since I was diagnosed at age 27.
 Currently I’m part of an extensive year-long mentalization program at McLean Hospital.
 It’s challenging to be mentalizing when I can’t afford anything, I have no career and therefore not engaging in interpersonal relationships as one would in her 40s.
 Also most of the time I feel McLean doesn’t fucking care about Amy Steele, her mental health and general well-being.
 I’m just a fucking number.
 I’m not a person with feelings and emotions and goals.

-But I’m also really stuck.
+I’m really stuck.
 I’ve been looking for work for years.
 A friendship ended badly several years ago and I’ve been cyber-harassed for four years.
 I’m tired all the time yet I also have severe insomnia.
 I can have days (or nights) where I’m extremely sad or unmotivated.
 I’m insecure but I also think I’m rather cool.
 I think about killing myself often.
 I’m just not as professionally and personally successful and satisfied as I thought I would be by this time.

 Every day I take several medications.
 I will always have to take those medications.
 In addition I exercise for my mind and body and I have cut way down on sugar intake.
 Two years ago I cut out diet soda and although I didn’t drink it in massive amounts I feel better.